SteadyCadence/api-docs/content/02-users.md

 ### Activate a user account

-> Apparently this is complicated; Oliver writing up a bit about how this works. on 10.21.
-Beth has provided some basic framework below.
+> Oliver writing up a bit about how this works, as apparently it's a bit complicated

 ```endpoint
 POST /api/v1/account/activate/